TaranDahl/Phobos/docs/New-or-Enhanced-Logics.md

     - `Trajectory.Straight.UseDisperseBurst` controls whether the calculation of `Trajectory.Straight.RotateCoord` is based on its superior's `Trajectory.Disperse.WeaponBurst` of the dispersed trajectory, rather than `Burst` of the weapon.
 If this value is not appropriate, it will result in unsatisfactory visual displays.
     - `Trajectory.Straight.AxisOfRotation` controls the rotation axis when calculating `Trajectory.Straight.RotateCoord`.
 The axis will rotates with the unit orientation or the vector that from target position to the source position.
   - `Trajectory.Straight.ProximityImpact` controls the initial proximity fuse times.
 When there are enough remaining times and the projectile approaches another valid target, it will detonate a warhead defined by `Trajectory.Straight.Warhead` on it.
 If the times is about to run out, it will also detonate itself at its location.
 This function can be cancelled by setting to 0.
 A negative integer means unlimited times.
 By the way, you can use the weapon's `Warhead` with low versus only to aim at the target, and use the `Trajectory.Straight.ProximityWarhead` to causing actual harm.
-    - `Trajectory.Straight.ProximityWarhead` defined the warhead detonated by `Trajectory.Straight.ProximityImpact`, and `Trajectory.Straight.ProximityDamage` defined the damage caused by `Trajectory.Straight.ProximityWarhead`.
+    - `Trajectory.Straight.ProximityWarhead` defines the warhead detonated by `Trajectory.Straight.ProximityImpact`, and `Trajectory.Straight.ProximityDamage` defines the damage caused by `Trajectory.Straight.ProximityWarhead`.
     - `Trajectory.Straight.ProximityRadius` controls the range of proximity fuse.
 It can NOT be set as a negative integer.
     - `Trajectory.Straight.ProximityDirect` controls whether let the target receive damage instead of detonating the warhead.
     - `Trajectory.Straight.ProximityMedial` controls whether to detonate `Trajectory.Straight.ProximityWarhead` at the bullet's location rather than the proximity target's location.
 If `Trajectory.Straight.ProximityDirect` is set to true, this will only affect the calculation result of `Trajectory.Straight.EdgeAttenuation`.